kgar/foundry-vtt-tidy-5e-sheets/To Do/NPC/To Do - NPC.md

 - [x] PC features tab
   - [x] "TIDY5E.EmptySection" / "This section is empty.
 Unlock the sheet to edit." if allow-edit is false and there are no features and it's locked
 - [x] Ditto PC effects tab
+- [ ] Some Player settings are applying to NPCs because of sharing actor components.
+Identify all SettingsProvider calls within shared components and parameterize them out to the parent components to resolve; example: "Show exhaustion tracker only on hover" applies to both but should only apply to PCs.